zetifinance/main-website-2023-fork/content/pages/home-page.md

     list:
       - list_item:
           rich_editor: >-
-            "A particular benefit of Zeti's platform is the pooling of vehicle mileage; with a contracted aggregate mileage across all vehicles, we don’t need to juggle individual cabs to a fixed mileage or end date."
+            "A particular benefit of the Zeti Invest platform is the pooling of vehicle mileage; with a contracted aggregate mileage across all vehicles, we don’t need to juggle individual cabs to a fixed mileage or end date."

             \- Asher Moses, Sherbet CEO